 Like any medical profession, working in the dental industry involves a certain amount of stress.
 To get through schooling and to thrive in a clinic environment, you’ll need a good dose of determination and perseverance.
 Dentists and dental assistants have to handle different scenarios every day, and making a mistake in surgery or even during a regular cleaning could result in an injury.
 If you know you thrive in fast-paced environments that require focus and grit, dental assistance might be the career for you!

 If any of these descriptions sound like your own personality, you might be the perfect candidate for dental school.
-To learn more about careers in the dental industry, or to get started on your new educational journey, contact us at Dental Assistant School AZ today!
+To learn more about careers in the dental industry, or to get started on your new educational journey, contact us at the American Institute of Dental Assisting today!